scott2291/GA4/README.md

                         Assuming that Python 3 is used and pigz is installed, --cores 2 would use 2 cores to read the input (probably not at a high usage though), 2 cores to write to the output (at moderately high usage), and 2 cores for Cutadapt itself + 2 additional cores for Cutadapt (not sure what they are used for) + 1 core for Trim Galore itself.
-So this can be up to 9 cores, even though most of them won't be used at 100% for most of the time.
+So this can be up to 9 cores, even though most of them wont be used at 100% for most of the time.
 Paired-end processing uses twice as many cores for the validation (= writing out) step.
                         --cores 4 would then be: 4 (read) + 4 (write) + 4 (Cutadapt) + 2 (extra Cutadapt) + 1 (Trim Galore) = 15.

                         It seems that --cores 4 could be a sweet spot, anything above has diminishing returns.

     ```
     I am confused about this question, due to the cores math they do for Python3 in the above section of the `trimgalore --help` command.
-I specified 8 cores using the `--cores` option.
+I specified 8 cores using the `--cores` option because of informatio provided from the lecture notes.
 The following line was adjusted:

     ```bash
     # Run TrimGalore
     apptainer exec "$TRIMGALORE_CONTAINER" \
         trim_galore \
         --cores 8 \
         --paired \
         --fastqc \
         --output_dir "$outdir" \
         "$R1" \
         "$R2"
     ```

 1. To test the script and batch job submission, submit the script as a batch job only for sample `ERR10802863`.